mihdan/mihdan-yandex-turbo-feed/readme.txt

 We are always looking to add features to improve our plugin.

 = Note =
-Mihdan: No External Links **does not** make any changes to your database, it just processes the output.
+Mihdan: Yandex Turbo Feed **does not** make any changes to your database, it just processes the output.
 So you will not see these changes within the WYSIWYG editor.

 == Installation ==